 8. APPLICABLE RATES

-Purchases under this Agreement are subject to the following rate schedules, or their successors: Priority Firm Power (PF), New Resource Firm Power (NR), and Firm Power Products and Services (FPS), as applicable.
+Purchases under this Agreement are subject to the following rate schedules, or their successors: Priority Firm Power (PF), including Tier 1 Rates and Tier 2 Rates, New Resource Firm Power (NR), and Firm Power Products and Services (FPS), as applicable.
 Billing determinants for any purchases will be included in each rate schedule.
-Power purchases under this Agreement are subject to BPA’s Wholesale Power Rate Schedules, established in accordance with the TRM, as applicable, and its GRSPs (or their successors).
+Power purchases and services sold under this Agreement are subject to the applicable rates and charges in BPA’s Wholesale Power Rate Schedules, established in accordance with the PRDM, as applicable, and its GRSPs (or their successors) established during a 7(i) Process. «Customer Name» may incur additional charges as provided in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge or its successors.

 Include in LOAD FOLLOWING template:

-8.1 Priority Firm Power (PF) Rates
+8.1 Applicability of Tier 1 and Tier 2 Rates

-BPA shall establish its PF power rates that apply to purchases under this Agreement pursuant to section 7 of the Northwest Power Act, and in accordance with the TRM.
-BPA shall establish PF rates that include rate schedules for purchase amounts at Tier 1 Rates and purchase amounts at Tier 2 Rates. «Customer Name»’s purchase of Firm Requirements Power shall be priced as follows:
+BPA shall establish PF power rates that include rate schedules for purchase amounts at Tier 1 Rates and purchase amounts at Tier 2 Rates.
+Tier 1 Rates and Tier 2 Rates shall apply to «Customer Name»’s purchases as follows:

-Tier 1 Rates shall apply to Firm Requirements Power that «Customer Name» purchases under this Agreementless: () amounts of Firm Requirements Power priced at Tier 2 Rates elected by «Customer Name» in section 2 of Exhibit C, and () any amounts purchased for NLSLs.
+Tier 1 Rates shall apply to Firm Requirements Power that «Customer Name» purchases under this Agreement, less: (A) amounts of Firm Requirements Power priced at Tier 2 Rates elected by «Customer Name» in section 2 of Exhibit C, and (B) any amounts purchased for Planned NLSLs and NLSLs at the applicable section 7(f) rate (with exception for the application of section 20.3.10.2, Renewable Resource/ Cogeneration Exception).
+Tier 1 Rates shall not apply to any amounts of power purchased that exceeds «Customer Name»’s (1) Net Requirement or (2) CHWM, whichever is less.

-(2) Tier 2 Rates shall apply toplanned annual amounts of Firm Requirements Power that «Customer Name» purchases to serve its Above-CHWM Load that remains after applying «Customer Name»’s New Resources.
-The details of this calculation, including the use of a forecasted RHWM for FY 2012 and FY 2013, are established in the PRDM.
+(2) Tier 2 Rates shall apply to such planned annual amounts of Firm Requirements Power that «Customer Name» elects to purchase to serve its Above-CHWM Load, pursuant to Exhibit C, that remains after applying «Customer Name»’s New Resources.

-8.2 New Resource Firm Power (NR) Rate

-Except for the application of section 23.3.7.1 Renewable Resource/Cogeneration Exception, any amounts of Firm Requirements Power provided to «Customer Name» from BPA for service to an NLSL that is listed in Exhibit D shall be purchased at the NR Rate.

-8.3 Firm Power Products and Services (FPS) Rate

-Services sold under this Agreement to «Customer Name» at the FPS rate, if any, are listed in Exhibit D.

-8.4 Additional Charges

-The Resource Shaping Charge shall apply to «Customer Name»’s New Resources that are used to serve Total Retail Load in an amount other than equal megawatt amounts for each hour of the year. «Customer Name» may incur additional charges or penalty charges as provided in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge or its successors.

-8.5 Resource Support Services (RSS)

-For «Customer Name»’s Specified Resources, «Customer Name» may elect to purchase RSS products under this Agreement.
-Such purchases shall be listed in Exhibit D.

 END LOAD FOLLOWING template.

 Include in BLOCK template:

-8.1 Priority Firm Power (PF) Rates
+8.1 Applicability of Tier 1 and Tier 2 Rates

-BPA shall establish its PF power rates that apply to purchases under this Agreement pursuant to section 7 of the Northwest Power Act, and in accordance with the TRM.
-BPA shall establish PF power rates that include rate schedules for purchase amounts at Tier 1 Rates and purchase amounts at Tier 2 Rates. «Customer Name»’s purchase of Firm Requirements Power shall be priced as follows:
+BPA shall establish PF power rates that include rate schedules for purchase amounts at Tier 1 Rates and purchase amounts at Tier 2 Rates.
+Tier 1 Rates and Tier 2 Rates shall apply to «Customer Name»’s purchases as follows:

-(1) Subject to «Customer Name»’s Net Requirement, all amounts of «Customer Name»’s planned annual purchase of Firm Requirements Power that are equal to or less than «Customer Name»’s RHWM shall be priced at Tier 1 Rates.
+(1) Tier 1 Rates shall apply to «Customer Name»’s purchases of Tier 1 Block Amounts, as specified in section 1 of Exhibit C.

-(2) Subject to «Customer Name»’s Net Requirement, all amounts of «Customer Name»’s planned annual purchase of Firm Requirements Power that are above «Customer Name»’s RHWM shall be priced at Tier 2 Rates elected by «Customer Name» in section 2 of Exhibit C.
+(2) Tier 2 Rates shall apply to «Customer Name»’s purchases of Tier 2 Block Amounts, if any, in accordance with the terms of section 2 of Exhibit C.

 END BLOCK template.